Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Research shows that extending intimate encounters allows for deeper arousal and more satisfying experiences.
 About half of satisfied couples reported their last encounter lasted more than 30 minutes, compared to only 19-26% of dissatisfied couples.

-2. Start the Fire Hours Before
+2. Start Building Anticipation Hours Before

 Passionate sex doesn’t start in the bedroom.
 It starts with texts during the day that say “I can’t wait to see you tonight.”
 It begins with a lingering kiss before you leave for work.
 It builds with flirty comments and subtle touches throughout the day.